sstadi1357/first-last-races-bot/README.md

 1. Enable the Google Sheets API in Google Cloud.
 2. Create a new sheet and save the Sheet ID.
 3. Add the Sheet ID to `src/config/mainConfig.js`.
 4. Create a "Users" sheet in the google sheet, OR adjust the users and and their color values in `src/config/mainConfig.js`.
-It's better to do the first option because you can add functionality for users to choose their own colors with a channel named "#hex".
+The first option is recommended as it allows users to select their own colors via a #hex channel.
 Read the comments on src/mainConfig.js for more information.

 ## How It Works